Easy Ways To Grow Mango Trees In Containers

 Keep the soil equally moist and the pot at a temperature of at least 70 degrees Fahrenheit (21 C.).
 Sprouting can happen in as little as eight to fourteen days, but it can take up to three weeks.

-Keep in mind that it will take at least six years for your new mango tree seedling to bear fruit.
+Remember that your new mango tree seedling will take at least six years to bear fruit.

 4. Location Requirements